movermeyer/simpleValidator/README.md

 To Do
 -----

-    - Add more validation rules ! (list to be decided !)
+    - Add more validation rules with time...
-    - Make more tests as needed !
+    - Make more tests, while tests on rules are fairly etensive, the validator class itself lacks some tests...
-    - Add support for i18n \o/
+    - ~~Add support for i18n \o/~~ (as a newbie to python, this one was quite a pain :D)